FriendsOfTYPO3/frontend_editing/Documentation/Introduction/Index.rst

 This manual corresponds in large parts to the original version from Kasper found in the :ref:`Inside TYPO3 <t3inside:start>` document.
-It was adjusted and updated to fit with the workspaces and versioning modules as found in current versions.
+It was adjusted and updated to fit with the frontend_editing modules as found in current versions.

 .. _feedback: